adamsrog/laracast-notes/laravel-5.4-from-scratch.md

 ## Lesson 17 - Rapid Authentication and Configuration
-* 'php artisan make:auth' generates the authentication scaffolding.
+* `php artisan make:auth` generates the authentication scaffolding.
 Creates some routes, templates and layout for authentication.
 * Middleware runs for every request, i.e. CheckForMaintenanceMode.
 Authentication check is middleware.

 ## Lesson 18 - Associating With Users